 - designs professional courses for specialists in certain cultural heritage sectors;

-- organises scientific symposia, conferences and day-long seminars;
+- organizes scientific symposia, conferences and day-long seminars;

 - publishes student textbooks and books on specialized research.